How to Enroll In the Right CNA Training Program near Phoenix Arizona

-The Job of a Nursing Assistant
+The Duties of a Certified Nursing Assistant

 - Furnishing basic services to patients

 - Reading patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Cleaning and dressing patients